-- 1. Consolidation.
-The Council upon motion or at its own initiative may consolidate any or all matters at issue in two or more petitions for review or Proceedings, subject to these Rules of Practice where: there exist common parties or common questions of fact or law; consolidation would expedite and simplify consideration of the issues; and consolidation would not adversely affect the rights of Appeal Hearing Participants engaged in otherwise separate Proceedings. - 2.
-Severance.
+- consolidation would expedite and simplify consideration of the issues; and consolidation would not adversely affect the rights of Appeal Hearing Participants engaged in otherwise separate Proceedings. - Severance.
 The Council may upon motion or at its own initiative order any Proceedings severed with respect to any or all Appeal Hearing Participants or issues.
 The Council may upon motion or at its own initiative sever issues in a single proceeding, including without limitation the question of whether petitioner is an aggrieved Person entitled to an Appeal Hearing.